MichelCodes123/gofts/README.md

 # Go - Form To Struct

-Golang package that allows you to persist form data into structs for storage, sanitation and database operations.
+Golang module that allows you to persist form data into structs for storage, sanitation and database operations.